Plogl/book-catalogue/README.md

 if the given number is an ISBN.
 If it is a valid ISBN, the book is found and displayed, otherwise an error message is given and the user is prompted to try again.

-To run this code, download all folders into a file, and compile and run the main function within BookLoader.java
+To run this code, download all folders into a file, and compile and run the main function within BookLoader.java.
+Make sure the .csv file is in the same folder as the rest of the files.

-An example run of code can be found under Book-Catalogue-Example.gif
+An example run of code can be found under Book-Catalogue-Example.gif.